gr01d/django-otpsample-application/README.md

 ## [django-otpsample-application](https://github.com/gr01d/django-otpsample-application)
-An attempt to harden django application by combining django-otp and django-simple-captcha.
+An attempt to harden django application by using the following:
+* django-otp
+* django-simple-captcha
+* django-admin-env-notice
+* django-admin-honeypot

 ### Requirements:
 ```